 Prior to the closing of our IPO, we did not own any vessels.
 The following presentation assumes that our business was operated as a separate entity prior to its inception.
 For the periods prior to the closing of the IPO, our financial position, results of operations and cash flows reflected in our financial statements include all expenses allocable to our business, but may not be indicative of those that would have been incurred had we operated as a separate public entity for all years presented or of future results.
 The annual consolidated financial statements and our historical financial and operating data under "IFRS Common Control Reported Results" include the accounts of the Partnership and its subsidiaries assuming that they are consolidated from the date of their incorporation by GasLog, as they were under the common control of GasLog.
-The transfer of the three initial vessels from GasLog to the Partnership at the time of the IPO, the transfer of two vessels from GasLog to the Partnership in September 2014, the transfer of three vessels from GasLog to the Partnership in July 2015 and the transfer of one vessel from GasLog to the Partnership in November 2016 were each accounted for as a reorganization of entities under common control under IFRS and prior periods were retroactively restated.
+The following transfers of vessels from GasLog to the Partnership were each accounted for as a reorganization of entities under common control under IFRS and prior periods were retroactively restated: